Catherin2/web-project/README.md

 # web-project
-website built with Html, CSS, JavaScript
+website built with React.js, TypeScript, and BootStrap